 Open 7 days a week!

 The role of the Veterinarian Technician is varied and complicated and is very often misunderstood.
-Most people who bring their pets into the vets assume that they are the ones that simply do the holding while the veterinarian does the important work.
+Most people who bring their pets into the veterinary hospital assume that the Vet Techs are the ones that simply do the holding of the pets while the veterinarian does the "important work".
 Or the assumption that their jobs consist of “just playing with puppies and kittens all day”.
-What will surprise you is that the vet tech is a compassionate person with many skills, is extremely hardworking, and very well trained.
+What may surprise you is that the Vet Tech is a very compassionate person with a wide skill set, is extremely hardworking, and very well trained.
 The Veterinary Technicians at Abbotsford Animal Hospital are a wonderful example of just that and are the best at what they do.

-The vet tech is not a veterinarian in training.
+The Vet Tech is not a veterinarian in training.
 They have their own set of skills and have worked extremely hard to develop them.
 Most will go to college for two or three years to get their diploma.
-The skills that they have learned allows them to perform tasks that are similar to professions like a laboratory technician, paramedic, radiology technician, grief counsellor, dietician, nurse, dental hygienist, anesthesiologist and more all rolled into one on a daily basis.
+The skills that they have learned allows them to perform tasks on a daily basis that are similar to professions like a laboratory technician, paramedic, radiology technician, grief counselor, dietitian, nurse, dental hygienist, anesthesiologist and more all rolled into one.

-The Vet tech is a compassionate, hard working, professional.
-Well educated, technically skilled who has to be highly personable.
+The Veterinary Technician is a compassionate, hard working, professional.
+Well educated, technically skilled, and has to be highly personable.
 The role of a veterinarian technician is challenging, exciting, emotional and as seen, very rewarding.